NCIP/gdc-docs/docs/Data_Dictionary/index.md

 ## Search Tool

 The Search Tool enables easier query of the GDC Data Dictionary for data submitters and recommends GDC properties and values based on user-supplied synonyms.
-Created by the NCI CBIIT EVS Team, it leverages NCI vocabulary systems caDSR and NCI Thesaurus.
+Created by the NCI CBIIT EVS Team, it leverages NCI vocabulary systems caDSR and NCIt.
 Below are some of the features included in the Search Tool:

 *   Users can complete partial or exact match searches.
 *   Searches can include terms that are synonymous to the GDC allowable values.